Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Labor and Delivery

-Induction and maintenance of general anesthesia with sevoflurane have been established in controlled clinical trials in pediatric patients aged 1 to 18 years (see PHARMACODYNAMICS - Clinical Trials and ADVERSE REACTIONS).
+Induction and maintenance of general anesthesia with sevoflurane have been established in controlled clinical studies in pediatric patients aged 1 to 18 years (see CLINICAL STUDIES, ADVERSE REACTIONS).
 Sevoflurane has a nonpungent odor and is suitable for mask induction in pediatric patients.

 Adverse Events During the Induction Period (from Onset of Anesthesia by Mask Induction to Surgical Incision) Incidence > 1%